Online registration will be available Fall 2023

 There will be an activities booth in the Sports Center where your camper may sign up for extra activities.

 Yes!
-This summer, the goal is to give our individuals a great experience at camp just like the many groups that come to Teen Extreme.
-To have the same great experience, individual campers will be grouped into cabins, and their cabin leader will guide and lead them all week.
-Every morning, individuals will meet up with their cabin leader before starting off the day and stick together as a cabin as they go about enjoying all the events and activities!
+Our goal is to give individuals a great experience at camp just like the many groups that come to Teen Extreme.
+To have the same great experience, individual campers are grouped into cabins, and their cabin leaders guide and lead them all week.
+Individuals meet up with their cabin leader before starting off the day and stick together as a cabin for services, meals, and team games.
+During free time when leaders are assisting with running recreational activities, campers check in with their leaders periodically and are encouraged to stay with at least part of their group as they enjoy the activities.

 General

 Take a look at the What to Bring section for a list of clothing and other items your camper will need.
-See more information on camp dress code.
+See more information on camp dress expectations.

 It’s up to them!
 If your camper wants to go to West Campus, play paintball, and try the Escape Room, then at least $37.50 should be brought as each extra activity costs $12.50.
 All three meals (along with dessert) are provided, but your camper might want extra for snacks, souvenirs, etc.